Q+A: How would penalties apply to the Gulf oil spill

 Q: WHAT ARE THE POSSIBLE TOTAL FINES?

 The White House has already estimated that the costs for the response, cleanup and penalties will reach into the billions of dollars.
-Before the new flow rate of up to 40,000 barrels (1.68 million gallons/6.36 million litres) per day was revealed, some financial analysts estimated that the Clean Water Act fines could stretch from $700 million to as much as $4.2 billion.
+Before the new flow rate of up to 40,000 barrels (1.68 million gallons/6.36 million liters) per day was revealed, some financial analysts estimated that the Clean Water Act fines could stretch from $700 million to as much as $4.2 billion.

-With the new estimates, as much as 2 million barrels (84 million gallons/318 million litres) of oil may have spilled from the well when it ruptured on April 20 through June 3 when the underwater pipe was sawed off to clear the way for a new cap to be placed on it.
+With the new estimates, as much as 2 million barrels (84 million gallons/318 million liters) of oil may have spilled from the well when it ruptured on April 20 through June 3 when the underwater pipe was sawed off to clear the way for a new cap to be placed on it.
 The flow was estimated to have increased as much as 5 percent after that cut.

 Just based on that initial 2 million barrels of oil, the range of civil penalties could be between $2.2 billion and $8.6 billion.
 Penalties could be applied to each company found responsible for the leak, though one expert said that they would likely share the burden instead and that there would probably be a limit to those penalties imposed.